tomasstark/product-sales-report-for-woocommerce/readme.txt

 Features:

 * Use a date range preset, or specify custom start and end dates.
-* Report on all products in your store, or limit the report to only products within a single category.
+* Report on all products in your store, or limit the report to only include products within certain categories or only specific product IDs.
+* Limit the report to orders with certain statuses (e.g. Processing, Complete, or Refunded).
 * Customize the report sorting order (sort by Product ID, Quantity Sold, or Gross Sales).

 A [pro version](http://hearkenmedia.com/landing-wp-plugin.php?utm_source=product-sales-report&utm_medium=link&utm_campaign=wp-repo-upgrade-link) with the following additional features is also available:

 * Report on product variations individually.
 * Optionally include products with no sales (note: does not report on individual product variations with no sales).
+* Report on shipping methods used (Product ID, Product Name, Quantity Sold, and Gross Sales fields only).
+* Limit the report to orders with a matching custom meta field (e.g. delivery date).
 * Change the names of fields in the report.
 * Change the order of the fields/columns in the report.
 * Include any custom field defined by WooCommerce or another plugin and associated with a product (note: custom fields associated with individual product variations are not supported at this time).
 * Save multiple report presets to save time when generating different reports.
+* Export in Excel (XLSX or XLS) format.
 * Send the report as an email attachment.